MARCOS: Integrated Combat System

-To strengthen the capabilities of MARCOS to carry out special operations, the Indian Navy will procure an advanced Integrated Combat System (ICS) that will ensure an effective command, control and information-sharing structure to enhance the MARCOS' capabilities while engaging targets.
+To strengthen the capabilities of MARCOS to carry out special operations, the Indian Navy will procure an advanced Integrated Combat System (ICS) that will ensure an effective command, control, and information-sharing structure to enhance the MARCOS' capabilities while engaging targets.

 The ICS will provide enhanced capabilities such as tactical awareness and the ability to fight in hostile environments, and can enable Group Commanders to remotely monitor and control operations.
-It will help integrate an individual sailor's capability of surveillance, ballistic protection, communication and firepower through an integrated network at individual and group level.
-Initiating the procurement process through a Request for Information (RFI), Navy's Directorate of Special Operations and Diving has sought details from global vendors about the ICS.
+It will help integrate an individual sailor's capability of surveillance, ballistic protection, communication, and firepower through an integrated network at the individual and group levels.
+Initiating the procurement process through a Request for Information (RFI), the Navy's Directorate of Special Operations and Diving has sought details from global vendors about the ICS.

-The individual ICS equipment required by the Navy includes lightweight helmets, head-mounted displays, tactical and soft ballistic vests along with communication equipment.
+The individual ICS equipment required by the Navy includes lightweight helmets, head-mounted displays, tactical and soft ballistic vests, along with communication equipment.
 The group-level gear requirements include command and control and surveillance systems, and high-speed communication equipment.
-The devices would have a sight for the sniper, a laser rangefinder and a long-range thermal imager and near-IR laser pointer for a combat group to undertake surveillance, reconnaissance and targeting.
+The devices would have a sight for the sniper, a laser rangefinder and a long-range thermal imager, and a near-IR laser pointer for a combat group to undertake surveillance, reconnaissance, and targeting.
 The ICS would be compatible with assault rifles and close-quarter combat weapons.
 The Navy has recently started acquiring the Israeli IMI Tavor TAR-21 for the MARCOS.

 Midget submarines

-In 2013, Vizag-based Hindustan Shipyards Ltd won the contract for building four 500-tonne mini-submarines, which were designed by Larsen & Toubro.
+In 2013, Visakhapatnam-based Hindustan Shipyard won the contract for building four 500-tonne mini-submarines, which were designed by Larsen & Toubro.
 The mini-submarines, to be delivered in the latter half of the 2010s, will be used exclusively by the Indian Navy's MARCOS.
+As of 2023, the procurement of the midget submarines was still being planned by the Indian Navy.